Saturday, December 21, 2024

 THERE'S A NEW GUY IN OUR HOUSE.

 Ari was born at exactly 38 weeks gestation, just like his biggest sister Emri.
-Pregnancy was once again fraught with nausea/vomiting, and a level of fatigue that remains indescribable to me, lots of prodromal labor, and a nice little thyroid scare just to keep things entertaining.
+Pregnancy was once again fraught with nausea/vomiting, and a level of fatigue that remains utterly indescribable to me, lots of prodromal labor, and a nice little thyroid scare just to keep things entertaining.
 But oh MAN....the end result is SO WORTH every ounce of strife (and pound of weight) that pregnancy brings.

-This little guy....you guys...another ABSOLUTE miracle to behold.
-Another unique person with a one-of-a-kind personality that we get to acquaint ourselves with.
+This little guy....you guys...another ABSOLUTELY EXTRAORDINARY miracle to behold.
+Another perfectly unique person with a one-of-a-kind personality that we get to acquaint ourselves with.
 Another WHOLE SOUL that we pray will serve our Creator forever in His Kingdom.
 WHAT A GIFT.
 I sometimes stand in awe of my life.
 What is this life that God has granted to me?
 How has He seen fit to give Brett and I SIX little people to help mold, hug, love, tickle, teach and pray over?
-Every time new life comes into our fold, I wonder...can I REALLY love this one as much as the rest?
+Every time new life enters our fold, I wonder...can I REALLY love this one as much as the rest?
 And SURE ENOUGH...I can and I do and I will continue.
-It's an equation that my human mind can't seem to deduce...but my heart and soul seem to grasp the concept flawlessly and without much effort.
+It's an equation that my human mind can't seem to deduce...but my heart and soul seem content to grasp the concept flawlessly and without much effort.

 Eiley is FIVE and just started school this year...class clown I would say.
-I think she would claim to enjoy school....but mostly because there has been a pact involving glitter at the end of every lesson.
+I think she would claim to enjoy school....but mostly because there has been a very serious pact involving glitter at the end of every lesson.
 Yes, my kitchen table shines as brightly as the noonday sun at times...but is it worth it?
 Debatable.
-Eiley enjoys days filled with make-believe, singing, dancing, coloring, playing with friends/cousins, dodging/initiating conflict with the Bobert, asking for snacks, greatly admiring her older sibs, and spending as much time outside as the weather will allow.
+Eiley enjoys days filled with make-believe, singing, dancing, coloring, playing with friends/cousins, dodging/initiating conflict with the Bobert, asking for snacks, greatly admiring her older sibs, and soaking in as much time outside as the weather will allow.
 Eiley wants to be a mom when she grows up and adores her baby brother even more than chocolate.
-She, also, has a will that does not bend with ease...but we continue to pray for that strength to be used for bigger and better things as she grows and learns.
+She, also, has a will that does not bend with ease...but we continue to pray for that valiant strength to be purposed for bigger and better things as she grows and learns.
 She's a mover and a shaker and we love her quite a lot.

 Jaemin is ELEVEN.
 How.
 I don't even know how.
 The growth that has occurred in Jaemin over the past couple of years is mind-blowing.
 He's just really becoming quite the extraordinary young man.
 Jaemin is a man of many questions...a self proclaimed, "curious guy."
 He loves to watch and learn anything and everything besides maybe long division😆.
 Jaemin and Abe are so inseparable that they are sometimes accidentally referred to as "Jabe" or "Abin".
 I cannot remember the last time they fought...God knew they needed each other and it's really a remarkable thing.
-Jaemin is a lover of all things Star Wars, insects, swiming, babies (especially Ari at the moment), reptiles, all things fast and active, and is currently learning piano!
+Jaemin is a lover of all things Star Wars, insects, swimming, babies (especially Ari at the moment), reptiles, all things fast and active, and is currently learning piano!
 He is a student of the Word and continues to pursue a knowledge of God daily!
 We sure are proud of him.

 We took a Hopkins trip a couple of months ago and met with Emri's ophthalmologist, orthopedic surgeon, and cardiologist.
 Emri's eyesight remains stable with contacts!
 Her sight is something I don't think we will ever take for granted.
 Emri spent 12 years in the legally blind category, looking through blobby lenses that refused to drop out of her line of sight.
 To watch her function with new eyes is just...it's wonderful.
-We continue to pray for her retinas to remain strong and intact as retinal detachment is a common phenomenon in the infantile marfan community.
+We continue to pray for her retinas to remain strong and intact as retinal detachment is a common phenomenon in the marfan community.
 We are waiting to see if Emri needs to start eye drops that will stop the growth of her eyes in order to lower the risk of retinal complications.

 Emri had her magnetic rods lengthened for maybe the last time while we were at Hopkins.
 Her rods have likely hit their limit and Emri will be facing a final spinal fusion in the near future.
 Emri also needs a few leg operations in an attempt to help her be able to walk in a safer fashion.
 At the moment Emri uses her wheel chair when we are out, mostly knee-walks at home and has a lot of trouble walking on her feet.
 Her legs have developed in a way that make it very hard for her to walk (even with support) and we are hoping some of these future operations can help straighten out her legs to make walking a more frequent and less troublesome/painful reality for her.